CyberGen49/CyberFilesRewrite/README.md

 # CyberFilesRewrite
-A capable and customizable Apache file index.
+A capable and customizable file index for the web, based in PHP.

 This project is a rewrite of my previous file index site, with some major improvements in the backend structure.
 This should give me a chance to make things easier to maintain, and easier to add on to in the future.